 - The individual displays withdrawal symptoms and characteristics of the sedative, hypnotic, or anxiolytic drug

-- Symptoms of withdrawal diminish with use of the sedative, hypnotic, or anxiolytic drug, or the drug is used to relieve or avoid symptoms of withdrawal
+- Symptoms of withdrawal diminish with the use of the sedative, hypnotic, or anxiolytic drug, or the drug is used to relieve or avoid symptoms of withdrawal

 The tolerance and withdrawal criteria are not met if an individual is taking sedatives, hypnotics, or anxiolytics under medical supervision.

 Is cannabis a sedative?

 Research is being conducted on cannabis for sleep and other conditions.
 There is a sedative effect in cannabinol, CBN, a cannabinoid in the cannabis plant.
 It also has some anti-inflammatory and pain-relief properties.

 Babies of chronic users may have difficulty with breathing and feeding, disturbed sleep patterns, sweating, irritability, and fever.